LogicalMagician/1337Pad/README.md

 Your note will be encrypted using AES encryption while applying a random 512bit salt.

-To decrypt the note you can open it by pressing open then enter your decryption password to decrypt the note.
+To decrypt the note you can open it by pressing open then select your .1337 note file and it will prompt you to enter your decryption password to decrypt the note.

 This is a good alternative to storing plaintext which may contain sensitive information you want to keep safe